About Us/Repertoire

 THEY CAN’T TAKE THAT AWAY FROM ME – the choir takes on a bit of swung jazz with this new piece from Ira and George Gershwin.
 Feel the intimacy of the jazz clubs as the choir sings the song about the memory of a one night stand!
 Includes some incredible brass like sforzandos and even has well timed movement from the choir as they swing.

 TWO FOLK SONGS FOR MALE VOICES – John Rutter, the contemporary classical and choral composer arranges these two very different old English folk songs specifically for lower voices.
 The first piece is DOWN BY THE SALLY GARDENS which tells the story of lovers walking under the willow trees, the man takes things too quickly upsetting his love interest.
-The second piece is THE MILLER OF DEE and takes the form of a story about a miller told from the perspective a group of young men who are enjoying a drink together.
+The second piece is THE MILLER OF DEE and takes the form of a story about a miller told from the perspective of a group of young men who are enjoying a drink together.
 The piece has sublime accompaniment so it’s no wonder it was introduced to the choir by our Principle Accompanist.

 VIVA LA VIDA – the Coldplay classic hit sung ala Male Voice Choir; a brand new piece for Carlton learnt during 2022 for the 70th anniversary of our friends at Bestwood Male Voice Choir, with its rousing chorus, syncopated rhythms and singalong final chorus which draws to a gentle conclusion.
 The piece works well as a concert opener or encore.

 WOODEN HEART – a fabulous concert opener, the choir enjoy walking through and amongst the audience as they perform this Elvis classic arranged by Alwyn Humphreys.
-The song, based upon a German Folk Tune was performed by Elvis Presley in the 1960 film ‘G.I.
+The song, based upon a German Folk tune was performed by Elvis Presley in the 1960 film ‘G.I.
 Blues’.

 CHRISTMAS REPERTOIRE